Nickil13/FEM-3cards/README.md

 ### Continued development

-I would like to learn more about media queries and how to make the transition between different devices smoother and to work on making my css as concise as possible.
+I would like to learn more about media queries and how to make the transition between different devices smoother and to work on making my CSS as concise as possible.

 ## Author